-Define with space benches wedges or in which vou place an inflatable ball and two stakes to represent a large goal.
-Children with a ball each are placed on the other side of the swissball.
+Define a space with wedges or benches in which you place an inflatable ball and two stakes to represent a large goal.
+Children with a ball each are placed on the other side of the swiss-ball.

 Children must shoot at the comet to make it pass through the goal and send it to another galaxy.
 The assistants return the ball to the children as quickly as possible.
-You can add a timer time for more rhythm.
+You can add a time for more rhythm.

-To develop: you can launch a challenge between two teams.
-Place the children in front of two large goals facing each other place the inflatable ball, representing the comet, in the middle.
-The children must shoot the comet to send it into the opponents galaxy.
+you can launch a challenge between two teams.
+Place the children in front of two large goals facing each other and place the inflatable ball, representing the comet, in the middle.

+The children must shoot the comet to send it into the opponents' galaxy.
 For this part, make it clear to the children that they cannot touch the comet with their body.